Jason9199/100-days-of-code/log.md

 **Thoughts:** I've got to figure out a better time of day to do this...not getting much sleep and coding late is slow going...

 **Link to work:**

+### Day 4: August 8, 2016

+**Today's Progress:** Found out the hard way browserify is not as easy when on an Angular project, so switched to gulp concat instead.
+Now testing.

+**Thoughts:** Tired, not enough sleep, but sticking with it.

+**Link to work:**